sseefried/ylj16-slideshow/slideshow.md

 * These slides available at http://seanseefried.com/ylj16
 * Once you've started the VM open README.md on desktop and have a read.
 You should aim to:
   - run Docker container
-  - Build game APK in Docke container
+  - Build game APK in Docker container
   - Get VM to recognise your android device and enable "Developer options" menu
   - Deploy APK with `adb install`